stanleykwembe/brilltech_mega/replit.md

-# EduTech Freemium Teacher Platform
+# EduTech Freemium Multi-Portal Platform

 ## Overview

-This is a freemium educational technology platform for teachers and administrators to create, manage, and share educational content.
-It offers AI-powered content generation (lesson plans, assignments, questions), document management, and sharing functionalities.
-The platform operates on a freemium model with usage quotas and subscription tiers, aiming to empower educators with advanced tools.
+This is a comprehensive freemium educational technology platform serving three distinct user groups:
+1. **Teachers & Admins**: Create, manage, and share educational content with AI-powered generation
+2. **Students**: Interactive learning platform with quizzes, notes, flashcards, and exam preparation
+3. **Content Managers**: Create and curate educational materials for both teacher and student portals

+The platform operates on a freemium model with separate subscription tiers for teachers and students, offering generous free access while providing premium features for enhanced learning and teaching.

 ## User Preferences